 Common Precancerous Skin Conditions

-There are a few different precancerous skin conditions that may indicate the presence of squamous cell skin cancer (melanoma).
-These include actinic keratosis, Bowen’s disease, lentigo maligna, and leukoplakia.
-It’s crucial for patients to understand the causes and signs of each skin condition so they can promptly consult a dermatologist and receive proper treatment.
+Several different precancerous skin conditions may indicate the presence of basal cell skin cancer or squamous cell skin cancer (melanoma).
+These include actinic keratosis, Bowen's disease, lentigo maligna, and leukoplakia.
+It's crucial for patients to understand the causes and signs of each skin condition so they can promptly consult a dermatologist and receive proper treatment.

 Actinic Keratosis